SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Experiments

-\textbf{Identical data and order do not make fingerprints converge} In \cref{tab:cross_init_base_comparison}, all four ``suspicious'' models $s^{base}_i$ for $i\in \{42,123,100,2000\}$ are trained on \emph{exactly the same corpus (OpenWebText) and in the same data order} (we fix the training seed to lock the data order); the only difference lies in their initialization seeds $i$.
-Across all cross-seed pairs, $p$-values remain consistently $>0.01$, in sharp contrast to the near-zero values in \cref{tab:init_base_comparison}.
+\textbf{Identical data and order do not make fingerprints converge} In \cref{tab:diff_seed_init_base}, all four ``suspicious'' models $s^{base}_i$ for $i\in \{42,123,100,2000\}$ are trained on \emph{exactly the same corpus (OpenWebText) and in the same data order} (we fix the training seed to lock the data order); the only difference lies in their initialization seeds $i$.
+Across all cross-seed pairs, $p$-values remain consistently $>0.01$, in sharp contrast to the near-zero values in \cref{tab:same_seed_init_base}.
 That is, fingerprints remain seed-specific even under identical data and curriculum.

-\paragraph{Continual training on diverse datasets does not confound the fingerprint} The purpose of our earlier experiments is solely to demonstrate the strengths of our SeedPrints: it can act as a biometric fingerprint.
+\textbf{Continual training on diverse datasets does not confound the fingerprint} The purpose of our earlier experiments is solely to demonstrate the strengths of our SeedPrints: it can act as a biometric fingerprint.
 From a copyright perspective, the inability of prior works to distinguish models with different seeds is not a weakness, since initialization seeds have no clear copyright status.
 The real fragility is that their attribution can be easily misled by \emph{data distribution}, \textbf{\textit{failing to recognize lineage when the training distribution shifts substantially during continued training.}}

-In~\cref{tab:fingerprint-continual}, we continue training a base model (seed 1000, pretrained on OpenWebText~\cite{Gokaslan2019OpenWeb}) on two very different datasets: TinyStories~\cite{eldan2023tinystories} (synthetic children’s stories) and The Stack~\cite{Kocetkov2022TheStack} (permissively licensed GitHub code).
-We compare (i) true descendants trained from the base, versus (ii) \emph{distractors} derived from a different base model (initialized with seed 123 and trained with a different data order on OpenWebText), then continued training on the \emph{same} corpus.
+In~\cref{tab:same_diff_seed_continue_tune}, we continue training a base model (seed 1000, pretrained on OpenWebText~\citep{Gokaslan2019OpenWeb}) on two very different datasets: TinyStories~\citep{eldan2023tinystories} (synthetic children’s stories) and The Stack~\citep{Kocetkov2022TheStack} (permissively licensed GitHub code).
+We compare (i) true descendants trained from the base, versus (ii) \emph{distractors} derived from a different base model (seed 123).
+Since baseline methods are not sensitive to initialization differences, the distractor base is pretrained with a different data order on OpenWebText, before being continually trained on the \emph{same} target corpus to form the distractor.
 The question is whether attribution methods can identify which descendant truly shares lineage with the base.

 We find that prior baselines all fail under the code setting (The Stack), misclassifying true descendants as distractors.
 This indicates that they largely track domain similarity rather than lineage identity: TinyStories is closer in distribution to the pretraining corpus (OpenWebText), while The Stack diverges sharply; such a large distribution shift can easily bypass detection.
 In contrast, our method correctly attributes lineage across both corpora.
 Hence, our fingerprint is not a proxy for data distribution: it survives substantial domain shift and persists beyond the initial pretraining stage.